 “You just had a bad acid trip, honey,” Mom said.
 “It happens if you’re doing drugs.”

 John sighed.
 Then he realized.
 Maybe somebody did slip him something.
 He shrugged it off.
-What are you gonna do, he thought.
+What are you going to do, he thought.

 Monday arrived.
 John was at his locker.
-Emily approached him and said, “Hi, John.”
+Emily approached him.
+“Hi, John.”

 John turned on her and said, “What do you want?”